Comparison

 Framer

+Switching to Framer felt like a breath of fresh air.
+It's definitely more expensive, but hosting is built in.
 The interface is super similar to Figma, which made the learning curve almost nonexistent.
-I could design, animate, and launch, all from the same place.
+I could design, animate, and launch all from the same place.

 One of my favorite features is the AI workshop.
 It helped me build custom components that I'd never be able to make on WordPress without writing a bunch of code.

+Framer also has built-in SEO tools and gives you simple site analytics for the past 30 days.
 The only real downside?
-You can’t export your code, so once you build on Framer, you’re pretty much committed to their hosting.
+You can't export your code, so once you build on Framer, you're pretty much committed to their hosting.

-Framer SEO vs Wordpress SEO: Which One Does It Better?
+Framer SEO vs WordPress SEO: Which One Does It Better?

 WordPress

-How fast your site loads really depends on your theme, your hosting provider, and how many plugins you’re running.
+But SEO doesn't stop there.
+You'll also need tools for performance optimization, image compression, analytics, and caching.
+How fast your site loads really depends on your theme, your hosting provider, and how many plugins you're running.

 Framer

-On the other hand, Framer has built-in SEO tools that cover most of what you need.
+Framer has built-in SEO tools that cover most of what you need.
 You can easily set meta titles, descriptions, OG image, and generate a sitemap, all without installing anything extra.
+The sites are also optimized for speed right out of the box.

 Designer Workflow: Drag vs Design